spiceworm/reecon/README.md

 - (X) Log when tenacity retries requests so you can see how much rate limiting is occurring.
 Modify rq config to process jobs in smaller batches / slower to avoid rate limiting
 - Fix generated documentation for api endpoints
 - Implement signup/login flow how it is shown in examples at https://github.com/remix-run/react-router/blob/dev/examples/auth/src/App.tsx
-- Remove option to enable/disable thread and redditor processing from extension popup
 - Use batching API for processing redditors because they don't have to be processed immediately especially in the beginning.
 Then a job can just check the ones that are expired and resubmit them to the batch processing API again in the future

 Firefox extension that: